-The low slab thickness of the textile-reinforced concrete elements allows saving valuable resources - up to 80% compared to steel-reinforced facades - already during the production process.
-The ecological assessment published at the end of 2010 clearly showed that betoShell® has excellent values in the field of CO2 emission and primary energy consumption and scores clearly better than many comparable facade systems.
+The fact that the textile-reinforced concrete elements are so thin means that it is already possible to save up to 80% of valuable resources during the manufacturing process compared with steel-reinforced façades.
+The life cycle assessment published at the end of 2010 clearly shows that betoShell® also delivers excellent values in terms of CO2 emissions and primary energy consumption and that it performs significantly better than many other comparable façade systems.